provider image

 • Calculating your menstrual cycle with a monthly calendar

-Just like it sounds like, this birth control method is where the penis is pulled out of the vagina before ejaculation.
-This keeps the semen away from the vagina and the egg.
-This method requires consistency because the penis must be withdrawn before ejaculation every single time.
-This method is not very effective against preventing pregnancy and does not protect against STIs.
+Just as the name suggests, this birth control method involves pulling the penis out of the vagina before ejaculation.
+This keeps the semen away from your vagina and egg.
+This method requires consistency and self-control because the penis must be withdrawn before ejaculation every single time.
+This method isn’t very effective against preventing pregnancy and doesn’t protect against STIs:

-Tubal ligation or removal are surgical procedures for people with uteruses.
-These are permanent options to prevent pregnancy.
+Tubal ligation or removal are surgical procedures for people with female reproductive organs.
+The fallopian tubes carry eggs from your ovary to your uterus, so cutting or removing them is a permanent option to prevent pregnancy.
 There are two different types of procedures:

-• Tubal ligation: Thiscuts, closes, or removes part of the fallopian tubes.
+1. Tubal ligation: This procedure cuts, closes, or removes part of your fallopian tubes.

-• Tubal removal (bilateral salpingectomy): Thiscompletely removes both fallopian tubes.
+2. Tubal removal (bilateral salpingectomy): This procedure completely removes both fallopian tubes.

 How to choose the right nonhormonal birth control

-With so many options, it can feel overwhelming to pick a nonhormonal birth control.
-But there are resources and people who can help you find the best options for you.
-Your healthcare provider is a great place to start this discussion.
+With so many options, it can feel overwhelming to pick a nonhormonal birth control method.
+But there are resources and people who can help you find the best choice for you.
+Your women’s health or primary care provider is a great place to start this discussion.
+If you don’t have one, consider these options:

-You’ll want to consider your short- and long-term goals for pregnancy.
-If you plan to become pregnant in the future, you’ll want an option that you can use in the short term.
-But if you’re trying to avoid pregnancy for decades (or the rest of your life), a longer-term solution may be the right fit for you.
+You’ll want to think about your short- and long-term pregnancy goals.
+If you plan to become pregnant in the future, you might want an option that you can use in the short term.
+But if you’re trying to avoid pregnancy for decades (or even the rest of your life), a longer-term solution may be the right fit for you.

 The bottom line